Skip to main content

 1

-Understand that DNA polymerases synthesize DNA in the 5' to 3' direction, adding nucleotides to the 3' end of the growing strand.
+Understand the directionality of DNA synthesis: DNA polymerases synthesize DNA in the 5' to 3' direction by adding nucleotides to the 3' hydroxyl (-OH) group of the growing strand.
+This directionality is crucial for the mechanism of DNA replication.

-Speculate that if DNA synthesis occurred in the 3' to 5' direction, removing an incorrect nucleotide would leave a monophosphate at the 5' end, lacking the necessary energy to add a new nucleotide.
+Speculate on the consequences of 3' to 5' synthesis: If DNA synthesis occurred in the 3' to 5' direction, removing an incorrect nucleotide during proofreading would leave the strand without a triphosphate group at the 3' end.
+This would prevent the addition of new nucleotides, halting DNA synthesis entirely.

 Verified video answer for a similar problem: